Woman attacked near Dublin’s IFSC two weeks ago dies in hospital

 She was treated at the scene by paramedics before being taken to the Mater Hospital for treatment.
 She had remained in a critical condition at the hospital in the two weeks since the attack.

-There were concerns for her life and Garda Headquarters on Wednesday morning confirmed the woman, a foreign national who had settled in Ireland, had been pronounced dead in the Mater.
+There were concerns for her life and Garda Headquarters on Wednesday morning confirmed the woman had been pronounced dead in the Mater.

 “Gardaí await the outcome of a postmortem examination to determine the course of further investigations in the case,” the Garda statement said.